Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	Makkusu: I call it an Elimiter.
 Normally a cyber.beast would be able to synergize with a cybervator thanks to thier tail.
 Since everybody including cybervators evolved from plants I used a plant to act as the cyber.beast[1](https://www.engadget.com/2018/12/05/mit-researchers-create-a-robot-houseplant-that-moves-on-its-own/),[2]( https://www.theverge.com/2018/7/12/17563688/robot-plant-hybrid-hexa-vincross-succulent ).

-	:so you are basically sending commands to a berserk cyber.beast a green/black cybervator.
+	:so you are basically sending commands to a berserk cyber.beast like a green/black cybervator.
 So it basically makes you like a Xybrid. other.person: what how.

 	Max: < Well you see I can also hyperlink with other cybervator see what they are thinking and send commands as well. >